Ravenswood School for Girls: Sport

 Primary School students may partake in competitive sport through the Ravenswood's membership of the Independent Primary Schools Association of Australia (IPSHA).
 These competitions are usually held on Saturday mornings and include sports such as: Softball, Tennis, Netball, Cricket, Hockey, and Soccer.
 Secondary School students compete against 28 other similar type schools in the Independent Girls' Schools Sporting Association (IGSSA) competition.
 These competitions occur on Saturday mornings or in the form of carnivals and include sports such as: Softball, Swimming, Diving, Cricket, Tennis, Hockey, Soccer and Gymnastics.
 Students who perform well at IPSHA or IGSSA level may be invited to compete in NSW Combined Independent Schools' (CIS) competitions.

+STEM

+Both Junior School and Senior School students have access to a range of innovative, state-of-the-art STEM resources and learning platforms including 3D printers, Podcast Studio, VR headsets and Robotics.

+Ravenswood has been named a 5-Star Innovative School for six of the last seven years (2018, 2019, 2020, 2022, 2023 and 2024) by The Educator for work in the areas of Positive Education and STEM.

+House System

+There are four houses at Ravenswood: Stuart and Tudor were both established in 1930, followed by Windsor in 1944 and York in 1967.